 Research and infrastructure for neutron scattering

-We are actively engaged in method and instrument development and operate the neutron reflectometer Super ADAM at the Institut Laue-Langevin in Grenoble, France.
+We are actively engaged in method and instrument development and operate the neutron reflectometer Super ADAM at the Institut Laue-Langevin (ILL) in Grenoble, France.

 Super ADAM – The Swedish Neutron Reflectometer at the ILL